veeqtoh/jessarcher/content/collections/pages/articles.md

 author: 8a797ce5-64a8-4ca6-a356-d5382ab15ad3
 template: articles/index
 updated_by: 8a797ce5-64a8-4ca6-a356-d5382ab15ad3
-updated_at: 1669891570
+updated_at: 1741384763
-description: 'Things I was stuck at but eventually found my way around 🙂.'
+description: 'Things that are too long to tweet.'
 ---
-# Things I was stuck at but eventually found my way around 🙂.
+# My tutorials and maybe some gists.